micmejia/bible-dump/NKJV/Exodus/Exod 3.md

 Moreover He said, "I _am_ the God of your father--the God of Abraham, the God of Isaac, and the God of Jacob."
 And Moses hid his face, for he was afraid to look upon God.

 ###### 7
-And the Lord said: "I have surely seen the oppression of My people who _are_ in Egypt, and have heard their cry because of their taskmasters, for I know their [^a]sorrows.
+And the Lord said: "I have surely seen the oppression of My people who _are_ in Egypt, and have heard their cry because of their taskmasters, for I know their sorrows.

 ###### 8
 So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey, to the place of the Canaanites and the Hittites and the Amorites and the Perizzites and the Hivites and the Jebusites.